 How to manage situations where a student misses class, including guidance on making up exams.

-Techniques for working with students who may be intrusive, persistent and require extra time and attention, including what to do, and what not to do.
+Guide for demanding students: techniques for working with students who may be intrusive, persistent, and require extra time and attention, including what to do, and what not to do.

 Resources and guidance for supporting students dealing with specific concerns, including mental health issues, life events, financial hardship, and more.
 Check the guide below for more information and how OSAS can help.